 When too many people are involved in a written project, it makes it impossible to create a useful, cohesive document.

-Your job in creating the contract administration plan isn’t to please everyone—it’s to document the terms of the contract.
+Your job in creating the contract administration plan isn’t to please everyone—it’s to document the contractual obligations of the contract.

 The plan cannot alter the terms of the contract.